-SEO keywords research has become so competitive that over time long tail keywords have got higher competition.
-Finding quick-win keywords that do not need backlinks is always a webmaster’s dream whether he/she is a beginner, intermediate, or expert.
+SEO keyword research has become so competitive that long-tail keywords have got higher competition over time.
+Finding quick-win keywords that do not need backlinks is always a webmaster’s dream, whether he/she is a beginner, intermediate, or expert.

-Keyword Golden Ratio, abbreviated as KGR, is a custom metric firstly introduced by Doug Cunnington as a replacement for Keyword Difficulty which back then was not a universal and not the most accurate way of calculating the real difficulty of a keyword.
+Keyword Golden Ratio, abbreviated as KGR, is a custom metric introduced by Doug Cunnington as a replacement for Keyword Difficulty, which back then was not a universal and not the most accurate way of calculating the actual difficulty of a keyword.

 - What is Keyword Golden Ratio?

-- The issues of original KGR calculation method
+- The issues with the original KGR calculation method

 - How to Calculate Keyword Golden Ratio of Keywords in Bulk

 - Conclusion on Calculating Keyword Golden Ratio for Keywords in Bulk

 - Frequently Asked Questions on Keyword Golden Ratio